AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/campaigns/add-to-marketing-campaign.md

    ![](assets/four-3.png)

-1. Since you're adding to a Marketing campaign, skip selecting a "from]" address.
+1. Since you're adding to a Marketing campaign, skip selecting a "from" address.
 You can however choose to add more contacts.
 If you choose to, click **[!UICONTROL Individuals]** and type them in.
 Click **[!UICONTROL Next]** when done.

    ![](assets/five-2.png)